onlykey/lib-agent/doc/README-Windows.md

 pip install <device>-agent
 ```

 **Note:** Some agent packages use underscore instead of hyphen in the package name.
-For example, the Trezor agent package is `trezor-agent`, while the Ledger agent package is `ledger_agent`.
+For example, the onlykey agent package is `onlykey-agent`, while the Ledger agent package is `ledger_agent`.
 This only applies to the `pip` package names.
 All other commands use a hyphen for all devices.

 ## Building from source